 Isaac Watts impresses me.
 I explain why here and include the outline for this reading.

 Useful again and again.
 This time I’ve combed through these volumes reading all I could find on the diaconate and almsgiving.
 Reading these confessions one after another reveals surprising insights.
-At wtsbooks.

 Gives three main reasons and answers various objections.
-At EEBO, subscription required
+At EEBO, subscription required.

 I posted some thoughts here.

 Easy to read, to the point, and very helpful.
 This is my third time reading it; I’m pretty close to having it internalized.
-At Amazon

 This essay explains what it means to do good work as a sociologist, but it applies well to anyone engaged in “knowledge work,” as it is called today.
 It is brilliant and full of good advice.
 Older books on pastoral theology have sections that sound very similar to this essay.
 I came across it when learning about the zettelkasten method of note taking.
-Online here.

 I’m slowly importing some of my pre-2019 data from Goodreads and posting it below.

-Alan Jacobs.
-2017.
-How to Think: A Survival Guide for a World at Odds.
-Currency.
+How to Think: A Survival Guide for a World at Odds by Alan Jacobs

 Here is a brief review and some of my favorite quotes.